henriquessb/grammar-check-test/docs/release-notes/2024-12-23-faststore-improvements.md

 Several techniques have been implemented to enhance loading speeds and responsiveness:

-- **Preconnect and prefetch:** Browser directives that establish early connections to external resources (fonts, images) and prioritize their fetching, resulting in faster loading times.
+- **Preconnect and prefetch:** Browser directives for establishing early connections to external resources (fonts, images) and prioritizing their fetching, resulting in faster loading times.
 - **Dynamic imports:** Using [next/dynamic](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading#nextdynamic) to load components efficiently, reducing the impact on initial page load size.
-- **On-demand analytics:** Analytics scripts, triggered by the `sendAnalyticsEvent` method, are now dynamically imported from the `faststore/sdk` library.
-This ensures that these scripts are loaded only when needed, reducing the initial payload size.
+- **On-demand analytics:** Analytics scripts, triggered by the `sendAnalyticsEvent` method, dynamically imported from the `faststore/sdk` library to ensure they are loaded only when needed, reducing the initial payload size.

 ## Why did we make this change?